armory/docs/content/en/cd-as-a-service/reference/deployfile/ref-deployment-file.md

 When you configure a manual judgment, the deployment waits for manual approval through the UI.
 You can either approve the deployment or roll the deployment back if something doesn't look right.
 Do not provide a `duration` or `unit` value when defining a judgment-based pause.

 - `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.untilApproved: true`
-- `targets.<targetName>.constraints.beforeDeployment.pause.requiresRole` (Optional) list of RBAC roles that can issue a manual approval
+- `strategies.<strategyName>.blueGreen.redirectTrafficAfter.pause.requiresRole` (Optional) list of RBAC roles that can issue a manual approval

 For example: